Featured image of post Terraform Modules on Azure: From Building Blocks to a Full-Scale Multi-Tier Application

 type = map(string)

-description = "A mapping of tags to assign to the resources"
+description = "Tags to assign to resources"

 default = {}